Menu

 These are the most common triggers according to thyroid patients:

-• Viral, bacterial, fungal etc. infections
+• Viral, bacterial, fungal infections (illnesses caught from family members, ear infections,tonsillitis etc.)

-1. Over exercising
+1. Over exercising.

-2. Doing all the things
+2. Doing all the things (saying ‘yes’ to everything).

-3. Running yourself in to the ground tired
+3. Running yourself in to the ground tired.

-5. Forced to rest and recuperatet
+5. You’re forced to rest and recuperate.

 How Can I Avoid Flare Ups in Future?